@liveblocks/emails

 These functions help you create emails to notify users of unread comments in threads.
 They fetch each relevant comment, filtering out any that have already been read, and help you style each comment’s body with either React or HTML.

-The function also helps you distinguish between unread mentions and unread replies.
+These functions also help you distinguish between unread mentions and unread replies.

 A thread has unread replies if a comment was created after the readAt